Limpster/Fallout76LanguageChanger/README.md

 3. save the changes
 4. double click the batch-file and that's it, you did it!
 You found the G.E.C.K. and future generations will survive thanks to your contribution to the wasteland

-Further options will be explained below.
+Additional options are explained below.

 <details>
    <summary>(Optional 1) How do I use this thing if I added Fallout 76 as non-Steam Game without UWPHook?</summary><br>